p3d-dev/WAVE/README.md

 ## 📦 Module Structure

-WAVE is split into two modules for optimal separation of concerns:
+WAVE is split into three modules for optimal separation of concerns:

 - **WaveViews**: Minimal utilities for pure views.
 Provides environment keys for dispatching events and creating SwiftUI bindings.
 Views remain stateless and event-agnostic by design.
 - **WaveState**: Full state management engine, including reducers, persistence, effects, listeners, and event protocols.
 Import alongside `WaveMacros` for ViewModel generation.
+- **WaveEventLogger**: Optional module for event logging and replay functionality.
+Provides logging of dispatched events, a UI view for inspecting logs, and replay capabilities for debugging.

 Pure views import only `WaveViews`; app logic imports `WaveState` (which re-exports `WaveViews` for convenience).
+Event logging is opt-in via `WaveEventLogger`.

 ---